Configure OAuth authentication for your Sigma organization

 - In the Authentication Method & Options page, configure OAuth authentication:

-- In the Authentication Method dropdown, select the OAuth or OAuth or password option.
+- In the Authentication Method dropdown, select the OAuth or password option.

 - To enable guest users to access permitted content, turn on the Allow Guest Access switch.
 Guest users must have user accounts in your data platform and be added as OAuth users in your IdP in order to access Sigma.